WPTZ

 WPTZ (channel 5) is a television station licensed to Plattsburgh, New York, United States, serving as the NBC affiliate for the Burlington, Vermont–Plattsburgh, New York market.
-It is owned by Hearst Television alongside Montpelier, Vermont–licensed CW affiliate WNNE (channel 31).
-WPTZ and WNNE share studios on Community Drive in South Burlington, Vermont, with a secondary studio and news bureau on Cornelia Street in Plattsburgh; through a channel sharing agreement, the two stations transmit using WPTZ's spectrum from an antenna on Vermont's highest peak, Mount Mansfield.
+It is owned by Hearst Television alongside Montpelier, Vermont–licensed CW+ affiliate WNNE (channel 31).
+WPTZ and WNNE share studios on Community Drive in South Burlington, Vermont, with a secondary studio and news bureau on Cornelia Street in Plattsburgh.
+Through a channel sharing agreement, the two stations transmit using WPTZ's spectrum from an antenna on Vermont's highest peak, Mount Mansfield.

 History

 Early years

 The station signed on the air on December 8, 1954, as WIRI, originally licensed to the hamlet of North Pole, New York.
 It was owned by the Great Northern Broadcasting Company along with Plattsburgh's WIRY radio (1340 AM).
-The station's first studio facilities were located on Cornelia Street/Route 3 in Plattsburgh; the transmitter was located on Terry Mountain in Peru, New York.
+The station's first studio facilities were located on Cornelia Street (Route 3) in Plattsburgh; the transmitter was located on Terry Mountain in Peru, New York.
 The station would have had the call letters WIRY-TV to match its radio sister, but at the time Federal Communications Commission (FCC) regulations did not allow two stations to share the same base call letters if they were licensed to different cities.

 The station has been a primary NBC affiliate since its inception; it carried secondary affiliations with ABC until 1968 when WVNY (channel 22) signed on, and with DuMont until that network ceased operations in 1956.

 Becoming WPTZ

 Rollins Telecasting purchased channel 5 in 1956.
 The new owners changed the station's call letters to the present WPTZ (for Plattsburgh); the WPTZ call had recently been dropped by the channel 3 facility in Philadelphia (which is now CBS-owned KYW-TV) following its controversial trade by Westinghouse Broadcasting to NBC earlier in that year.
 Until September 1965, WPTZ was the only station in its market to broadcast network color programs.
 WPTZ's first studio color cameras were acquired in 1971.
-In 1979, the station relocated its studios to a new building located on Old Moffitt Road in Plattsburgh.
+The station was granted authority to identify as "Plattsburgh–North Pole–Burlington" in 1968.
+In 1979, WPTZ relocated its studios to a new building located on Old Moffitt Road in Plattsburgh.

 Rollins merged with Heritage Broadcasting in 1987 to form Heritage Media.
-In 1990, Heritage Media purchased Hartford, Vermont-based WNNE, which had been a separate station with its own news department.
+In 1990, Heritage Media purchased Hartford, Vermont–based WNNE, which had been a separate station with its own news department.
 With Heritage's purchase, WNNE was made into a semi-satellite of WPTZ, significantly improving WPTZ's coverage in the southeastern part of the market.
 During the analog era, WPTZ was the only station in the market that did not operate any translators.
 WNNE's master control was transferred to WPTZ in 2000.